Lee Kuan Yew: Malaysian Malaysia and separation

-On 13 July 1965, Deputy Prime Minister Goh Keng Swee met with Malaysian Deputy Prime Minister Tun Abdul Razak Hussein and Home Affairs Minister Ismail Abdul Rahman, in Razak's office while Tunku was still overseas, being treated for shingles.
+On 13 July 1965, Deputy Prime Minister Goh Keng Swee met with Malaysian Deputy Prime Minister Abdul Razak Hussein and Home Affairs Minister Ismail Abdul Rahman, in Razak's office while Tunku was still overseas, being treated for shingles.
 Goh proposed separation of Singapore from Malaysia, before reporting back to Lee about the proposal.
 Lee agreed, and during another meeting between Goh, Razak and Ismail on 20 July 1965, Goh told the Malaysians that Lee had given the greenlight for separation arrangements to be done quickly.
 Lee then summoned Law Minister E. W. Barker to draft documents effecting Singapore's separation from the federation and its proclamation of independence.
 To ensure that a 1962 agreement to draw water from Johor was retained, Lee insisted that it be enshrined in the separation agreement and Malaysian constitution.
 The negotiations of post-separation relations were held in utmost secrecy and Lee tried to prevent secession to the last minute, trying to convince Tunku upon his return from London to continue negotiating a looser confederation.
 However, Tunku's mind was already made up.
 Lee was persuaded to finally relent by Goh on 7 August.
 That day, Lee and several cabinet ministers signed the separation agreement at Razak's home, which stipulated continued co-operation in trade and mutual defence.
 Cabinet ministers Toh Chin Chye and S. Rajaratnam, were asked to meet Lee in Kuala Lumpur.
 Upon being informed of the impending separation, they refused to sign the agreement at first and were distraught at the idea, before the fear of further violence and bloodshed finally convinced them to sign.
 Lee returned to Singapore the following day and convened the rest of his cabinet to sign the document, whereupon it was flown back to Kuala Lumpur.

-On 9 August 1965 at 10am, Tunku convened the Malaysian parliament and moved the Constitution of Malaysia (Singapore Amendment) Bill 1965, which passed unanimously by a vote of 126–0 with no PAP representatives present.
+On 9 August 1965 at 10am, Tunku convened the Malaysian parliament and moved the Constitution and Malaysia (Singapore Amendment) Bill 1965, which passed unanimously by a vote of 126–0 with no PAP representatives present.
 Singapore's independence was announced locally via radio at the same time and Lee broke the news to senior diplomats and civil servants.
 In a televised press conference that day, Lee fought back tears and briefly stopped to regain his composure as he formally announced the news to an anxious population:

 Every time we look back on this moment when we signed this agreement which severed Singapore from Malaysia, it will be a moment of anguish.
 For me it is a moment of anguish because all my life. ...
 You see, the whole of my adult life [...]
 I have believed in Malaysian merger and the unity of these two territories.
 You know, it's a people connected by geography, economics, and ties of kinship....
 We could not achieve multiracialism and integration in Malaysia.